pydanny/pydanny-event-notes/mongodbla2012/diagnostics-and-performance-tuning.rst

     {"current": 7, "available": 19993}

 * Make sure you have enough connections.
-* On Linux, change the number of files that can be opened.
+* On Linux, change the number of connections that can be opened.
 * MongoDB can handle up to 20,000 open connections